 Azerbaijan, Baku, Feb.
 8 / Trend, S. Agayeva /

-The summit of the Organization of Islamic Cooperation in Cairo has condemned the Khojaly genocide and called on the international community to make every effort to resolve the Nagorno-Karabakh conflict, spokesman for the Azerbaijani Foreign Ministry Elman Abdullayev told the media at a briefing today.
+Azerbaijan is considering Pakistan's invitation to join the Organization of Islamic Cooperation's (OIC) Group on Jammu and Kashmir, spokesman for the Azerbaijani Foreign Ministry Elman Abdullayev told the media at a briefing today.